carolinechuu/ECE-3400-Team-12/lab2/lab2.md

 </table>
 When no tone is played (Figure 1), other than the DC, there is no noticeable peak throughout the frequency spectrum.
 The breakout microphone has very good built in nosie rejection circuits and nosie only ranges from 0 to 20dB.
 Once the 660Hz tone starts playing (Figure 2), an striking 50dB peak can be observed at 660 Hz along with a 18dB harmonic at 1320Hz.

-##### Amplifier Circuit
+# Amplifier Circuit
-The microphone can pick up the frequency tone very well, but we still like to set up a amplifier circuit that further amplifies and bandpass filters the signal.
-We set up our amplifier circuit using a 10K and a 100K resister, and this gives us a gain of 11 (1+100k/10k).
+The microphone can pick up the frequency tone very well, but we still like to set up a amplifier circuit that further amplifies and bandpass filters the signal for more stable performance.
+We used the LM158 Op Amp and set up our amplifier circuit using a 10K and a 100K resister, and this delivers gains of 11 (11 = 1+100k/10k).
+To create a bandpass filter, a high pass filter of 600 Hz is added between Vout of microphone to + (Pin 3) of LM158 and a low pass filter of 700Hz is added in parallel to the 100k resister.
 <img src="image4.png">

 <table>
 <tr>